 The Martinos center was looking for a simple and scalable all-flash storage system to accelerate AI deep-learning workloads across multi-petabytes of image data.

-Universal Storage Makes Hard-Drive Systems Obsolete
+VAST Data Platform Makes Hard-Drive Systems Obsolete

 VAST Data’s unique combination of low-cost flash, highly-efficient data protection and industry-leading data reduction enabled the Martinos Center to affordably deploy multiple-petabytes of all-flash storage for the very first time.

 Meanwhile, VAST Data’s Disaggregated, Shared-Everything (DASE) architecture provided the scalability and performance needed to support four NVIDIA DGX-A100 servers for any GPU deep-learning and training applications.
 With a high-bandwidth, low-latency RDMA-capable fabric connecting the compute and storage end-to-end, the new infrastructure easily catered to the insatiable appetite from researchers wanting access to the entirety of the image catalog, without needing to move or copy data across the datacenter.

 Advancing The State Of The Art In Patient Care

 VAST Data’s groundbreaking flash economics eliminate the compromise between price and performance found in legacy storage solutions.
 As a result, the Martinos Center has started a strategic shift to all-flash VAST Data Platform for existing research data as well as the eventual addition of clinical data.

 This new scale-out solution also eliminated the complexity and operational headaches they experienced with their previous HPC storage technologies.
 VAST delivers the performance of an all-flash, RDMA-enabled parallel file system with the administrative simplicity of a scale-out NAS using standard NFS protocols.